We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Brooks uses a GuideRails system on the medial and lateral side of the shoe to minimize roll.
 If you tend to supinate or pronate, the GuideRails will activate to keep excess movement in check.

-The Adrenaline is available in wide and X-wide.
+The Adrenaline is available in wide (2E) and extra wide (4E).

-Ultralight, sleek, and roomy, the HOKA One One Clifton 7 is a top pick for wide-foot runners looking for a lightweight, neutral shoe.
+Ultralight, sleek, and roomy, the HOKA Clifton 8 is a top pick for wide-foot runners looking for a lightweight, neutral shoe that delivers a soft ride.

-The men’s model weighs 8.7 ounces and the women’s a mere 7.1, making it perfect for those who put in a lot of miles.
+The men’s model weighs 8.9 ounces and the women’s a mere 7.2 ounces, making it a good option for those who put in a lot of miles.

 Best trail runners